meng-shiun/MyReads-React/structure.md

 ## Bugs:

 * Search page doesn't update visually shelf when the book is assigned to another shelf
-* Add Router history
+* (Add Router historyReset search when clicking on open search button)

-* Reset search when clicking on open search button
+* Prior search results are shown.